schmidtbri/health-checks-for-ml-model-deployments/blog_post/blog_post.md

 The deepchecks package also found that the "EmploymentLength" variable contains string values that are similar to each other.
 For example, two levels found in the categorical variable are "1 year" and "< 1 year".
 This is a warning that we can ignore because the levels are correctly set.

-We're now getting closer to a dataset that we can use to train a  .
+We're now getting closer to a dataset that we can use to train a model .
 We'll be using deepchecks to do train/test dataset checks and model checks later on.

 ### Training a Model